 - Melt the white chocolate melting wafers according to the package directions.

-- Place a few spoonfuls in a plastic bag and cut a tiny corner off.
+- Place a few spoonfuls in a plastic bag or a piping bag and cut a tiny corner off.

-- Write names on the tops of each chocolate peanut butter eggs.
+- Write names on the tops of each chocolate peanut butter egg.

 - Place a small dab of chocolate on the backs of the candy flowers and "glue" them on the eggs.
 Hold each one for a few seconds, so they stay in place.